The Way to the King

 Summary of the Book of Hebrews

-4. Hebrews 12:1-2 - Encouragement to persevere in faith, looking to Jesus as the author and perfecter.
+- Hebrews 12:1-2: The call to persevere in faith, looking to Jesus as the ultimate example.

-4. Encouragement and Exhortation: The author encourages believers to hold fast to their faith, warns against apostasy, and calls for mutual support within the Christian community.
+4. Encouragement and Exhortation: The author encourages believers to remain steadfast in their faith, warning against apostasy and urging them to support one another.

 Eva is preparing your results...